 In the rustic kitchen of our trullo in Alberobello in Puglia in southern Italy, our host Maria gives us a lesson in pasta making and teaches us how to make her orecchiette con sugo al pomodoro recipe with ingredients she has grown herself.

 A few days ago we wrote about the simplicity of Italian cuisine.
 We had eaten at a couple of trattorias in Teulada on the island of Sardinia, and once again Italy had blown us away with its attitude towards food.
-Simple, honest dishes made using the best ingredients, and treating them with respect.
+Simple, honest dishes made using the best ingredients, treated with respect.

-But that doesn’t mean that the ingredients have to be expensive as Maria showed me as she taught me how to make orecchiette con sugo al pomodoro.
+But that doesn’t mean that the best ingredients have to be expensive ingredients as Maria showed me as she taught me how to make her orecchiette con sugo al pomodoro recipe.

 We began with a lesson on how to make orecchiette, a local pasta shaped to look like a little ear.
 All pasta has a shape for a reason and this shape is perfect for holding a little sugo al pomodoro (tomato sauce) in each piece.

 Maria had come over to our trullo with her pasta board (a portable wooden board that covers a table or bench for making pasta) and a huge bag of flour, Semola di Grano Duro, which she used to make the pasta, pizza bases, and bread dough.
 More on the pizza making in another post.